RavinduShehan2001/FlipCard-HTML-CSS/README.md

 # FlipCard-HTML-CSS
 A Flip card is a design that allows for a card to be flipped over to reveal additional content on the back.
 This can be accomplished using HTML and CSS.
+The front side of the card will contain the initial content, and the back side will contain the additional content.
+The flip animation can be created using CSS transforms and transitions.
+The HTML structure for the card will consist of a container element that holds the front and back elements, with each side containing its own content.
+JavaScript can also be used to toggle the class on the container element to trigger the flip animation.